Importing Event Participants from a Spreadsheet: Import participants separately method

 https://docs.civicrm.org/user/en/latest/common-workflows/importing-data-into-civicrm/

-PTP has made a screencast video on importing contacts.
+PTP has made a screencast on importing contacts.
 You can see it here:

 Planning your Data Acquisition Strategy